 Pursuing your undergraduate degree is one of the most important decisions you will make; it is an investment in yourself and in your future.
 USC is committed to helping you explore all available financing options so you may make informed decisions.

-Thanks to the generosity of friends and alumni, the School of Dramatic Arts is able to provide a number scholarships to some of our exceptional undergraduate students.
+Thanks to the generosity of friends and alumni, the School of Dramatic Arts is able to provide a number awards to some of our exceptional undergraduate students.

 For more information, please contact:

 John Ritter Memorial Award

 Honors the dramatic arts student who has given the most outstanding comic performance during the season.